Sander van de Velde

 This is no longer the domain of IoT, every data engineer will encounter streams of data to manage.
 Crossing the streams adds value!

-Next to batch processing, Microsoft Fabric includes Real-Time Analytics where continuous flows of TimeSeries data can be ingested, queried, and turned into actions.
+Next to batch processing, Microsoft Fabric includes Real-Time Intelligence where continuous flows of TimeSeries data can be ingested, queried, and turned into actions.

-Attendees will learn how to set up real-time data stream ingestion and process messages for filtering, aggregation, or transformation.
+Attendees will learn to set up real-time data stream ingestion and process messages for filtering, aggregation, or transformation.
 Storage of time-series data and querying using KQL is demonstrated, adding value to the raw data.
-Activating your data into automatic notifications based on basic rules, is also covered.
+Activating your data into automatic notifications based on basic rules is also covered.

-Tools like KQL databases, KQL Queryset, Eventstreams and Data Activator and more will be demonstrated.
+Tools like Real-Time Hub, KQL databases, KQL Queryset, Eventstreams, Data Activator, and more will be demonstrated.

 Expect a demo-packed presentation for both data engineers and IoT developers.